debops/debops/docs/ansible/roles/debops.lxc/getting-started.rst

 :ref:`debops.lxc` role.
 It will start the specified container, make sure that OpenSSH service is installed inside, and add the current user's :file:`~/.ssh/authorized_keys` contents on the ``root`` account inside of the container.

-Since these commands are executed using ``root`` account on the LXC host, that account should have a set of SSH authorized keys which are the same as the Ansible administrator.
+The script will check if the ``${SUDO_USER}`` variable is defined in the environment and use that user's :file:`~/.ssh/authorized_keys` file as source of SSH public keys.
 Alternatively, you can specify a custom file with authorized SSH keys to add in the container's :file:`/root/.ssh/authorized_keys` file.